Determining the Right Breast Cancer Treatment for You

 Many factors go into determining the right breast cancer treatment for your condition.
 These include the size of your tumor, the stage and type of breast cancer you have, an assessment of the genes that may be associated with your cancer, your age, whether cancer has spread to other parts of your body, and your risk for recurrence.
 Tests will determine if your breast cancer is hormone-receptor-positive, HER2-positive (containing the HER2 protein, which promotes cancer growth), or triple-negative.

 The sequence of treatments is determined by your treatment team and can include a lumpectomy or mastectomy, medical treatment, and radiation treatment.
 Medical treatments can include chemotherapy, hormone therapy -- which blocks hormones such as estrogen or progesterone that promote the growth of cancer cells -- and targeted therapies, which tell the body’s immune system to target and destroy certain breast cancer cells.

 Your medical oncologist will help you weigh the pros and cons of each treatment option to help guide your decision.

 Choosing Where to Receive Your Medical Treatment for Breast Cancer

-- Having a cancer center near your work or home will minimize the impact your breast cancer treatment has on your daily life.
-Our breast cancer centers in Durham and Raleigh are close to your home and work.
-We do everything we can to schedule breast imaging appointments, and visits with your breast surgeon, medical oncologist and radiation oncologist on the same day.
+Having a cancer center near your work or home will minimize the impact your breast cancer treatment has on your daily life.
+At our breast cancer centers in Durham and Raleigh, we do everything we can to schedule breast imaging appointments and visits with your breast surgeon, medical oncologist, and radiation oncologist on the same day.

-- Clinical trials also give access to eligible breast cancer patients to new therapies before they are approved.
+Clinical trials give eligible patients access to new therapies before they are approved.
 You may be eligible to participate in our breast cancer clinical trials, which are using new vaccines to treat different types of breast cancer, including early stage breast cancer and HER2-positive breast cancer.